What do we call a metal that doesn't get rusty (redish/brownish stains)?

-Name three synonyms of bad-tempered
+Name 3 synonyms of the word 'tired'

 Name 4 phrases for giving advice after which you use only verb in an infinitive form withour 'TO'